 MHN: When and why did Greystone decide to launch an in-house tech/innovation incubator?

 Rosenberg: It came from humble beginnings around January 2015.
 I’ve always been the geek of the family.
 I have an engineering background and have worked at different tech startups.
-I came to Greystone and started applying my engineering background as an analyst.
-I realized things that were taking teams of analysts to complete could be done if you just wrote a quick script instead.
-It started from small hacks, which became scripts that we used to automate manual tasks.
+When I came to Greystone and started applying my engineering background as an analyst, I realized that some time-consuming tasks could be done faster with some easily scripted code.
+So it all started from small hacks, which ultimately became scripts that we used to automate manual tasks.
 One of the first scripts ended up bringing in an additional $150 million in loan originations.

 What are the goals of Greystone Labs?

 Rosenberg: When Greystone Labs started, I don’t think anyone knew how far we’d run with this.
 In the beginning, the goals for Greystone were to find more opportunities to quickly make someone’s life easier or to make the process more efficient.
 I wanted to work on something fun, something I’d be excited about at two o’ clock in the morning.
 It snowballed from there, and now our goals have become a lot more ambitious.
 We’re going to change the way you get a loan and access capital for multifamily and hopefully health care, too.
 My goal is to change the experience and the process of underwriting and risk assessment.

 What is the concept behind the sizing app that you’re releasing?